wchrapcynski/Amiibo-API/README.md

 ## Installation

 First install the requirements.
 Then download this repo to your hard drive.
 You'll then need to use `npm install` in the root of the amiibo_api folder to install dependencies.
+It should install axios, body-parse, express, mongoose, and node-fetch.

 You'll then need to go to the `/src/db/` folder and use either the Axios or the Fetch versions of GrabData to obtain the json file needed to seed your database.
 Either one of the following commands will work: